 Twinkling lights, the stories abuzz with shoppers, social and family holiday celebrations.
 The excitement, as well as the stress, that the holidays may sometimes bring can be overwhelming to individuals with a mental health diagnosis.

-The holidays, for wide and varied reasons, are a time of the year that people seek mental health crisis services, Remington notes, adding that this time of year is often complicated by increased stress levels, grief, isolation and loneliness, family dynamics, as well as financial burdens.
+The holidays, for wide and varied reasons, are a time of the year that people seek mental health crisis services, Monarch experts note, adding that this time of year is often complicated by increased stress levels, grief, isolation and loneliness, family dynamics, as well as financial burdens.

 A study done by the National Association for Mental Illness (NAMI) shows that 64% of people living with a mental illness experience worsening symptoms during the holiday season in November and December.

 People who struggle with SAD may find their mood worsening in the weeks leading up to the holiday season, Remington shares.
 SAD can be a period of time, usually when the days get shorter in the fall and winter, resulting in people feeling sad or not like their usual selves.
 Typically, individuals experiencing SAD begin to feel better in the spring with longer daylight hours.

 Another hallmark of the holiday season is the pressure to complete many tasks amidst family obligations and responsibilities and spending time celebrating with friends and family.
 Remington notes that family circumstances can trigger uncomfortable emotions especially if relationships are strained or difficult.

 “Spending time with family may cause anxiety for people who do not have healthy relationships with their loved ones, siblings, parents or extended family,” Monarch’s staff say.

 For example, someone who has schizophrenia, often noted by a range of problems with thinking, behavior and emotions which can involve delusions, hallucinations or disorganized speech, can be affected by the stress of the holidays worsening the symptoms.